Jaap-Meerhof/blowfishpersonal/content/projects/bachelor_design/index.md

 draft: false
 ---

 For my bachelor design project we were tasked in creating a location based augmented reality app.
-Thus we created UT-GO!, [which is available on the PlayStore {{< icon "playstorecolor" >}}!](https://play.google.com/store/apps/details?id=nl.utwente.utgo) .
+Thus we created UT-GO!, [which is available on the PlayStore {{< icon "icons8-google-play-store" >}}!](https://play.google.com/store/apps/details?id=nl.utwente.utgo) .

 ## Usage by University of Twente
 We are quite proud that our app has been used numerous times to show new students around the University Of Twente in an interactive manner while teaching them about our Bachelor program.